 Rose Bowl Aquatics Center

 If your family is in Pasadena, be sure to visit the Rose Bowl Aquatics Center.
 The Rose Bowl Aquatics Center is a “world-class aquatics facility offering year round aquatic and fitness programming.”
 Water fitness, swim lessons, and recreational swimming are all available here.
 The facility is open seven days a week.
 Pools are open, and heated, year round.

 415 Pacific Coast Highway, Santa Monica, CA 90402

 Located at Santa Monica State Beach, the Annenberg Community Beach House is a 5-acre property.
 The Beach House does not require membership and offers a splash pad, children’s play area, and pool.
 A small cafe is located on-site as well.
 The pool is generally only open in the Summer and closed from October through May; however, be sure to sign up for notifications about Pop Up Pool Days – days when the pool is open during the off-season.
-Click here to read our Guide to the Annenberg Community Beach House).
+Click here to read our Guide to the Annenberg Community Beach House.

 This Hollywood-neighborhood pool, located within the Hollywood Recreation Center, was redesigned and reopened a few years ago.
 This outdoor, unheated pool features a spiral water slide and diving board and is only open in the Summer.

 Related: Find all the Best Splash Pads in SoCal